 A suspension without pay may be invoked.
-The length of the suspension will be at the discretion of the Superintendent according to the severity of the violation.-The Board that before such a suspension or termination is invoked the Superintendent contact the school attorney.
+The length of the suspension will be at the discretion of the Superintendent according to the severity of the violation.
+The Board strongly recommends that before such a suspension or termination is invoked the Superintendent contact the school attorney.

-- () strongly recommends - () requires
+() requires

-The Board requires that all disciplinary actions involving loss of pay, and/or suspension or termination be submitted to the Board for review
+The Board requires that all disciplinary actions involving loss of pay,-and/or suspension or termination be submitted to the Board for review as soon as possible after the action has been taken.

-- () prior to the action being taken. - () as soon as possible after the action has been taken.
+() prior to the action being taken.